DrLex0/print3D-FlexiRex/README.md

 If you see this being sold anywhere without the required attribution, don't bother notifying me about it unless it goes far beyond the small scale of a typical Etsy or Facebook store.
 I don't have the time or means to hunt down all the unscrupulous people who want to make it seem as if they created this model and sell it at an exaggerated price.
 Moreover my contribution to this design is relatively small: [Kirbs](https://www.thingiverse.com/Kirbs/about) deserves most of the credit.
 If you do want to spread awareness about this model's true origin on sites where it is sold without attribution, post a comment there and link to this page if possible.

 This model contains about 70 cents worth of material when printed in a premium filament.
-Add to this the costs of electricity and perhaps depreciation of printing infrastructure, and you might end up with $2 at most.
+Add to this the costs of electricity and perhaps depreciation of printing infrastructure, and a bit of profit margin, and you might end up with about $2.
 Anyone who pays much more than that for a print is being ripped off.

 (1: Of course you can always [tip me](https://www.dr-lex.be/about/#contact) if you insist on sharing some profits or just want to show some appreciation.)